Blog

 14. ImHex

-A budding favorite, ImHex is a hex editor with a host of features like a color-coded hex view, data inspector, and even a pattern language for binary templates.
+A budding favorite, ImHex is a hex editor with a host of features like a color-coded hex view, a data inspector, and even a pattern language for binary templates.

 15. WinHex